pinecone-io/pinecone-ts-client/README.md

 };
 ```

-To upsert some records, you can use the client like so:
+To upsert some vectors, you can use the client like so:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';